sofractures/alonetogetherv1/IMPLEMENTATION.md

 - [x] **Memory Skyline Data File** (`src/data/memories.ts`):
   - [x] Contains sample memory text as continuous string with line breaks
   - [x] Text flows across all buildings in skyline visualization
+  - [x] Used as static base text for hero page skyline
-  - [x] Can be replaced with real memories from database in future
+  - [x] On `/skyline` page, this base text is combined with dynamic skyline memories from Supabase
   - [x] Format: Plain text with newlines separating individual memories

 ---